Hero Alliance: Antagonists

 Sepulchre: Self-confessed murderer of the Guardsmen (by planting bombs in their headquarters), Sepulchre is up until that point regarded as a minor, easily defeated villain.
 He is later revealed as a knife-wielding serial killer who has never been caught.

 Apostate: Growing up apparently without powers, Kris' brother develops a resentment against his father and sister because his father lavished attention on his presumed successor as a superhero.
-He steals his father's helmet, which apparently has electrical powers, and uses it to kill the old retired superhero, as well as another randomly encountered hero named Predator; and tries to kill his sister and Victor.
+He steals his father's helmet, which apparently has electrical powers, and uses it to kill the old retired superhero, as well as another randomly encountered hero named Predator, and tries to kill his sister and Victor.
 He later learns his electrical powers are innate and the helmet is simply a psychological crutch.

-StarCorp Man: Sponsored by a major corporation.
+StarCorp Man is sponsored by a major corporation.
 Out of ethical concerns, his abilities are linked to an "empathic limiter" that causes him to experience pain equal (or at least proportional) to any he inflicts using these granted powers, to encourage restraint.
 This control method backfires when he begins to develop a psychological addiction to the induced sensations.